Best Practices of Schedule Management

 Here are the top seven tasks, related to project schedule management, that a project manager should accomplish in order to significantly increase the likelihood of a successful project.

-1. Utilize a Scheduling Tool
+1. Utilize a Planning and Scheduling Software Tool

 First and foremost – you should use a scheduling tool.
 Period.